Expat Exchange

 When we asked people about industries and career opportunities in Princeton, they reponded:

 "Foreigners often have jobs in Princeton in a variety of industries, such as hospitality, retail, education, healthcare, and technology.
 They may work as restaurant servers, retail clerks, teachers, nurses, and software engineers.
-Other popular jobs for foreigners in Princeton include administrative assistants, customer service representatives, and IT professionals," explained one expat living in Princeton, the United States.
+Other popular jobs for foreigners in Princeton include administrative assistants, customer service representatives, and IT professionals," wrote one member in Princeton.

 What is life like in Princeton?